Mental Health Changes During Perimenopause: Symptoms, Causes, and Support

 Considering the interaction between estrogen and dopamine levels with ADHD symptoms, it is thought perimenopause can exacerbate existing ADHD symptoms or could even lead to a diagnosis of previously unrecognized ADHD.
 You can read more on that here.

-When Do Mental Health Changes Start in Perimenopause?
+When Does Perimenopause Start?
+And When Do Mental Health Changes Begin?

-Perimenopause typically begins in a woman’s late 30s/early 40s and lasts an average of 7-10 years until menopause.
-Its impossible to predict exactly when they will start, but if you’re in your late 30s/early 40s and starting to experience random symptoms that you’ve never experienced before OR if you begin to experience intensified symptoms of a previously diagnosed mental health condition, Perimenopause may be the culprit.
+It's impossible to predict exactlystart, but if you’re in your late 30s/early 40s and starting to experience random symptoms that you’ve never exp when they will erienced before, or if you begin to experience intensified symptoms of a previously diagnosed mental health condition, Perimenopause may be the culprit.

-• Hormone fluctuations: Specially estrogen and progesterone and there impact on…
+• Hormone fluctuations: Especially estrogen and progesterone, and their impact on…

 • Neurotransmitters: like serotonin, dopamine, and GABA, and their combined influence on…